Skip to main content

 Tips and Best Practices

-• Map out your stages before building: Sketch which messages go in which stage before opening the flow builder
+Map out your stages before building.
+Sketch which messages go in which stage before opening the flow builder.
+A few minutes of planning saves hours of rework.

 • Do not overload a single stage: Three to five focused flows per stage is usually ideal